barbecue et vin

 Fruity red wines

-Grape varieties such as Gamay, Pinot Noir or even a lightly extracted Grenache Noir are particularly well-suited for summer meals around the barbecue.
-Their indulgent profile will indeed very easily accompany a wide variety of grilled dishes.
+Grape varieties such as Gamay, Pinot Noir or a lightly extracted Grenache Noir are especially well-suited for summer barbecues.
+Their indulgent profile will easily complement a wide range of grilled dishes.

-Gamay, the perfect grape variety to accompany your barbecue
+Gamay, the perfect grape variety for your barbecue

-Powerful red wines naturally find their place alongside grilled beef cuts.
-Cuvées from the Rhône Valley, Languedoc-Roussillon, or Bordeaux generally offer a beautiful structure capable of matching the intensity of red meats.
+Full-bodied reds are a natural match for grilled beef cuts.
+Wines from the Rhône Valley, Languedoc-Roussillon, or Bordeaux generally offer a robust structure that stands up well to the intensity of red meats.

 cotes de boeuf grillé

-Powerful red wine and grilled rib of beef: an ideal pairing
+Full-bodied red wine and grilled ribeye: a perfect pairing

-Often underestimated, white wines truly have their place at a barbecue when paired with grilled fish, shellfish or even certain marinated poultry.
-Their freshness balances smoky flavors and brings a welcome touch of lightness to summer meals.
+Often underrated, white wines truly shine at a barbecue when paired with grilled fish, or shellfish and even certain marinated poultry.
+Their freshness balances smoky flavors and brings a welcome lightness to summer meals.

-Rosé remains a must-have for sunny meals.
-Rosés from Provence, in particular, are appealing for their freshness, fruity notes, and versatility at the table.
-They easily accompany mixed grills, vegetables, and summer salads.
+Rosé wine remains a must-have for sunny meals.
+Rosés from Provence, in particular, are loved for their freshness, fruity notes, and versatility at the table.
+They pair easily with mixed grills, vegetables, and summer salads.

 Their light and refreshing profile also makes them an excellent choice for chicken skewers, sausages, or grilled white meats.

-Which wine for each type of barbecue ?
+Which wine pairs best with each type of barbecue?

-Let us now go into detail with some more specific advice depending on the dish prepared.
+Let's now dive into the details with some more specific tips based on the dish you're preparing.

-The rib of beef requires a wine with a certain structure.
-Full-bodied red wines from the Rhône Valley, Languedoc-Roussillon or even Bordeaux will therefore be particularly suitable here.
-Their tannins will perfectly complement the texture of the meat while respecting the grilled flavors.
+Ribeye steak calls for a wine with a certain structure.
+Powerful red wines from the Rhône Valley, Languedoc-Roussillon, or Bordeaux are particularly well-suited here.
+Their tannins will perfectly complement the texture of the meat while enhancing the grilled flavors.

-A Syrah from Crozes-Hermitage, a fine Cabernet Sauvignon from Pauillac or even a lovely blend from Pic-Saint-Loup will, for example, be excellent choices.
+A Syrah from Crozes-Hermitage, or a fine Cabernet Sauvignon from Pauillac, or even a lovely blend from Pic-Saint-Loup are, for example, excellent choices.

 vin et cote de boeuf